ZacharyRSmith/transcriptic/README.md

 }
 ```

 GET /tile?row=2&col=3&zoom=3

 - Returns the tile at the specified row, column, and ZoomLevel.

 NOTE: All API endpoints should respond within 250ms.

+### Running the server:

+- Manually run `app/index.js` or run `npm start` to spin up a one-off node process of `app/index.js`, or `npm run dev` to spin up a nodemon process of the same.

 ## Development